-- a) All uses of land, buildings or industrial processes that may be noxious or injurious, or constitute a nuisance beyond the building which contains it by reason of the production or emission of dust, smoke, refuse, matter, odour, gas, fumes, noise, vibration or other similar substances or conditions. - b) All uses of buildings and land except those specifically noted as permitted or discretionary. - c) Extensive Agriculture.

-d) The keeping of junked cars, abandoned vehicles and similar materials.
+- a) All uses of land, buildings or industrial processes that may be noxious or injurious, or constitute a nuisance beyond the building which contains it by reason of the production or emission of dust, smoke, refuse, matter, odour, gas, fumes, noise, vibration or other similar substances or conditions. - b) All uses of buildings and land except those specifically noted as permitted or discretionary. - c) Extensive Agriculture. - d) The keeping of junked cars, abandoned vehicles and similar materials.

-- 8.4.2 A permitted accessory use/building shall be defined as any buildings, structures or a use which is customarily accessory to the principal use of the site, but only if the principal permitted use or discretionary use has been established. - 8.4.3 All accessory uses, buildings or structures require the submission of an application for a development permit prior to commencing the use or construction unless it is identified as exempt from this process in Section 3 of the General Administration of this Bylaw. - 8.4.4 Setbacks and general performance standards for accessory buildings shall meet the same requirements as the principal use or building.
+8.4.1 A permitted accessory use/building shall be defined as any buildings, structures or a use which is customarily accessory to the principal use of the site, but only if the principal permitted use or discretionary use has been established.

+- All accessory uses, buildings or structures require the submission of an application for a 8.4.2 development permit prior to commencing the use or construction unless it is identified as exempt from this process in Section 3 of the General Administration of this Bylaw. - 8.4.3 Setbacks and general performance standards for accessory buildings shall meet the same requirements as the principal use or building.

-Minimum site area 2 hectares (about 5 acres) Maximum site area 16 hectares (about 40 acres) Minimum site frontage 25 meters (82 feet) Residential lot density Maintaining an overall average minimum lot size of 2 hectares (about 5 acres) throughout the proposed subdivision.
-Minimum front yard All buildings shall be set back a minimum of 45 meters from the centre line of any developed road, municipal road allowance or provincial highway and/or a minimum of 90 meters from the intersection of the centre lines of any municipal roads or provincial highway Minimum rear yard 15 meters (49 feet) or 25% of the depth of the site whichever is the lesser Minimum side yard 15 meters (49 feet) except where a side yard abuts a municipal road allowance or a provincial highway, the front yard requirements shall apply Maximum building height Removed.
-Bylaw No. 02 - 19 Minimum setback for trees shelterbelts and other All shelterbelts, tree plantings, portable structures, machinery and the storage of aggregate materials shall comply with the same setback requirement as for buildings.
+Permitted and Discretionary Uses Minimum site area 2 hectares (about 5 acres) Maximum site area 16 hectares (about 40 acres) Minimum site frontage 25 meters (82 feet) Residential lot density Maintaining an overall average minimum lot size of 2 hectares (about 5 acres) throughout the proposed subdivision.
+Minimum front yard All buildings shall be set back a minimum of 45 meters from the centre line of any developed road, municipal road allowance or provincial highway and/or a minimum of 90 meters from the intersection of the centre lines of any municipal roads or provincial highway Minimum rear yard 15 meters (49 feet) or 25% of the depth of the site whichever is the lesser Minimum side yard 15 meters (49 feet) except where a side yard abuts a municipal road allowance or a provincial highway, the front yard requirements shall apply Maximum building height 10 meters (33 feet) Minimum setback for All shelterbelts, tree plantings, portable structures, machinery and the trees shelterbelts and other requirement as for buildings.

-- 8.5.2 Residential acreage sites shall have access to an existing all-weather road. - 8.5.3 Residential parcels may be exempted from these requirements: - a) In the case of a parcel physically severed as a result of road right-of-way or railway plans, drainage ditch, pipeline or transmission line, development, or natural features such as watercourses, water bodies there shall be no maximum site area.
-Existing residential parcels
+8.5.1 Residential acreage sites shall have access to an existing all-weather road.

+- 8.5.2 Residential parcels may be exempted from these requirements: - a) In the case of a parcel physically severed as a result of road right-of-way or railway plans, drainage ditch, pipeline or transmission line, development, or natural features such as watercourses, water bodies there shall be no maximum site area.
+Existing residential parcels may be enlarged to include adjoining land physically severed as a result of the above noted barriers;